celigo/integrator-extension/README.md

 ```

 #### refreshMetadata
-refreshMetadata function is invoked when a user tries to refresh the metadata and the new metadata values needed to be updated in integration settings.
+refreshMetadata function is invoked when a user tries to refresh the metadata used by the integration and the new metadata values needed to be updated in integration settings.

 ```js
 /*